Identification

 Read safety instructions, SDS and emergency procedures before handling.

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

-What is the hazard signal word for QD® Contact Cleaner?
+What is the hazard signal word for QD ® Contact Cleaner?

-The signal word for this substance is "danger".
+The signal word is danger.

-What is the physical form of QD® Contact Cleaner?
+What is the physical form of QD ® Contact Cleaner?

-QD® Contact Cleaner is a liquid. with colorless. color.
+QD ® Contact Cleaner is a liquid. with colorless. color.
 It has alcoholic. odor.

-What is QD® Contact Cleaner used for?
+What is QD ® Contact Cleaner used for?

 Electronic cleaner

-What is the melting point of QD® Contact Cleaner?
+What is the melting point of QD ® Contact Cleaner?

 The melting point is -127.3 °F (-88.5 °C) estimated and the boiling point is 123 °F (50.6 °C) estimated.